Advanced Vocab Words - Set 8 Flashcards

 66

-# Fill in the blank with the most appropriate vocabulary word.
-Don't \_\_\_\_\_\_ over small details; focus on the big picture. ## Footnote *Hint: The word starts with 'q'.*
+# Fill in the blank: Don't \_\_\_\_\_\_ over small details; focus on the big picture. ## Footnote ***Hint:*** *Starts with "q" and means "to argue over trivial matters".*

 quibble ## Footnote *quibble (**kwib**-ul)* v. to evade the truth or importance of an issue by raising trivial objections n. a trivial objection